Hirurg103/capybara_select2/README.md

     $ gem install capybara-select-2

-[Note] In the projects which use RSpec or Cucumber `select2` helper should be loaded automatically
+[Note] In the projects which use RSpec or Cucumber `select2` helper is available out of the box

 ### Manual installation with Rspec